 Currently in Astana city works on construction of LRT (Light Rail Transit) public transport system are underway.
 Construction works are carried out by the Chinese company "China Railway Asia-Europe Construction Investment Co".
 Testing of bored piles by Pile Integrity Testing (PIT) and Cross-hole Sonic Logging (CSL) methods at the construction site of the object: "New transport system of Astana city.
-LRT", (section from the airport to the new railway station) was carried out with technical support of KGS-Astana LLP with the participation of the author.
+LRT", (section from the airport to the new railway station) was carried out with technical and financial support of L.N.
+Gumilev ENU and KGS LLP with the participation of the author.
 The tests were conducted at the LRT construction site in Astana.
 Nowadays non-destructive methods have become an effective technique to check the integrity of concrete deep foundations.
-The results of non-destructive tests carried out using rapid methods technology on bored piles located at 18 stations and interchanges were analysed [11].
+The results of non-destructive tests carried out using rapid methods technology on bored piles located at 18 stations and interchanges were analysed.
+A total of 1,896 bored piles were tested between February and October 2018 [11].
 During the production of bored piles, there is a risk of cavities and other defects.
 For example, soil particles may get into the concrete mix.
 To detect defects, the integrity of the bored pile is examined (Figure 5).